Mortlake (Vic.)

 Mortlake is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mortlake's dwelling structure, as per the latest Census, consisted of 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
+Mortlake's dwelling structure, as per the latest Census, consisted of 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
 Home ownership in Mortlake stood at 49.4%, with mortgaged dwellings at 31.7% and rented ones at 18.9%.
-The median monthly mortgage repayment was $932, below Non-Metro Vic.'s average of $1,430.
-The median weekly rent in Mortlake was $220, compared to Non-Metro Vic.'s $285 and the national average of $375.
-Nationally, Mortlake's mortgage repayments were significantly lower than the Australian average of $1,863.
+The median monthly mortgage repayment was $932, lower than Regional Vic.'s average of $1,430.
+Median weekly rent in Mortlake was recorded at $220, compared to Regional Vic.'s $285.
+Nationally, Mortlake's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing